-In this article, we will cover what interpersonal skills are, why they are critical for your career, how you can showcase them on your resume and during your interview, and how you can develop them as part of your career toolkit.
+In this article, we will cover what interpersonal skills are.
+We will explain why they are critical for your career.
+We’ll also cover how you can showcase them on your resume and during your interview.
+And, we’ll explain how you can develop them for your career.

 Table of Contents